Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/ndef.md

 1. The OTP (as part of a text string or URI in an NDEF message) is transmitted through the YubiKey's integrated NFC antenna to the host device via the NFC reader's electromagnetic field.

    > [!NOTE]
-   > More specifically, the OTP is prepended to the text string or URI that was configured when the YubiKey's NDEF tag was pointed to a [slot](xref:OtpSlots) with the SDK's [ConfigureNdef() method](xref:Yubico.YubiKey.Otp.OtpSession.ConfigureNdef%28Yubico.YubiKey.Otp.Slot%29).
+   > More specifically, the OTP is appended to the text string or URI that was configured when the YubiKey's NDEF tag was pointed to a [slot](xref:OtpSlots) with the SDK's [ConfigureNdef() method](xref:Yubico.YubiKey.Otp.OtpSession.ConfigureNdef%28Yubico.YubiKey.Otp.Slot%29).
 See the [SDK functionality](#net-sdk-ndef-functionality) section below for more details.

 1. The application on the host device receives and decodes the NDEF message and validates the OTP.